Compliance

 • Known close associates

-• Fuzzy matching for name variants
+• Fuzzy matching for name variations

 Leading providers: Moody's, LexisNexis WorldCompliance, Refinitiv World-Check, Dow Jones Risk & Compliance.